GurpritK/mental-health-awareness/README.md

 Github

 ### AI Use
-Used AI to implement my hero image and make it responsive across different screens, with an animated moving 'immediate support' button to bring attention to this CTA.
+Used Copilot AI to implement my hero image and make it responsive across different screens, with an animated moving 'immediate support' button to bring attention to this CTA.
+Generated my hero image on Microsoft Copilot.

+Used Gemini AI to create my images for 'common mental health issues', focussing on creating nature photorealistic images to evoke calmness, and have a consistent nature theme throughout the page.
+Found Gemini AI was more effective at creating images in comparison to Microsoft.

 ## Testing
 Important part of your README!!!